glennake/FortiCRP/README.md

 ## Usage

-Make sure git is installed on your system.
+Make sure git, python3 and python3-pip are installed on your system.

 Clone the repo: